videojs/videojs-contrib-hls/docs/hlse.md

 # since this is for testing, skip the key salting so the output is stable
 # using -nosalt outside of testing is a terrible idea!
 echo -n "hello" | pkcs7 | \
-openssl enc -aes-128-cbc -nopad -nosalt -k $KEY -iv $IV > hello.encrypted
+openssl enc -aes-128-cbc -nopad -nosalt -K $KEY -iv $IV > hello.encrypted

 # xxd is a handy way of translating binary into a format easily consumed by
 # javascript